 Are you wondering if driving in Cancun is a good idea?
 Want to know the ins and outs of exploring the Yucatan Peninsula on your own set of wheels?
 Or are you looking for basic info about renting a car in Cancun and why you might want to go that route?
 If so, this post is for you!

-I’ll cover everything you need to know about driving in Cancun, including essential questions like whether you even need a car in Cancun in the first place.
+Therefore in this post, I’ll cover everything you need to know about driving in Cancun, including essential questions like whether you even need a car in Cancun in the first place.
 I’ll go over safety, rental cars, alternative transportation options, and crucial tips to keep you safe on the road.

 First, let’s take a quick glance at what driving in Cancun is like.